Cinode-Labs/api/Extensions/data.md

 {
     "$type": "cursor",

-    "cusrsor": "some value for next page"
+    "cursor": "some value for next page"
 }
 ```